 How to Make Your Own Hay at Home

 Hay is basically cut and dried grass.
-It’s usually made on farms to feed stock during the winter or dry season, but also as bedding and/or food for pets.
-Straw on the other hand is a byproduct from grain production like wheat.
+It’s usually made on farms to feedstock during the winter or dry season, but also as bedding and/or food for pets.
+Straw on the other hand is a byproduct of grain products like wheat.

 Although you can’t make haystacks as above form suburban lawn (you’ll need taller grass and lots of it), grass clippings are excellent for making hay in smaller amount.
 The two most important things to check are:

-- Lawn shouldn’t be chemically treated: no weed killing solution or chemical fertiliser used.
+- The lawn shouldn’t be chemically treated: no weed-killing solution or chemical fertilizer used.

 The first point is obvious and if you have kids playing on the grass area you probably don’t use chemicals anyway.
 When asking the lawn moving guys to leave some grass clippings, I always remind them not to put any from the nature strip between the pavement and the road as it might contain dog’s poo or cigarette buts.